Gone in 60 Seconds (1974 film): Remake

+Legacy

 Thanks to the popularity of the remake, a number of car shops started to produce "Eleanor" reproductions.
 Denice Halicki claimed to own the copyrights to the car as a "character", including its various body styles and likenesses, and filed lawsuits preventing unlicensed look-a-likes or copies of the 1967 Ford Mustang fastback, including one 2008 suit against Carroll Shelby, which she won.
 These lawsuits sparked controversy among many in the car community, but in a 2022 follow-up suit filed by the Shelby Trust, the United States District Court for the Central District of California invalidated these claims, ruling that the assertion that Eleanor was a distinctive character was "an invention of overzealous advocacy", and that the car was "not entitled to standalone copyright protection as a matter of law".